JoanCharmant/quill-blender/docs/export.md

 Grease Pencil doesn't have a concept of "normal" for vertices while Quill uses it to rotate the cross section of the brushes (particularly evident for Ribbon and Cube brushes) and for directional opacity.
 In Quill this is based on the orientation of the controller.

-When exporting with Brush type `Cylinder`, the exporter uses the camera as the general direction of the normal.
+When exporting without `Guess planes` enabled, the exporter may use the camera as the general direction of the normal.
 You don't normally need to worry about this but if you don't have a camera in the scene the exporter will use the origin, and for certain strokes that happen to be on a plane crossing the origin this can cause random twisting of the paint strokes when imported back in Blender from Quill after a round-trip.
 To solve this issue make sure to have a camera in the scene at export time, ideally away from any strokes.
 This issue is only visible when exporting Grease Pencil and importing back as Mesh.

-When exporting with Brush type `Ribbon` the exporter uses the up axis for the normal.

 ### Grease Pencil frame by frame animation